Hamedrz004/oopswronglang/README.md

 - Converts selected text between English and Persian keyboard layouts.
 - Runs in the background with a system tray icon.
 - Easy to use with a simple keyboard shortcut.
-- Cross-platform (should work on Windows, macOS, and Linux).
+- Cross-platform (should work on Windows, macOS, and Linux but only tested on windows).

 ## How it Works